Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     * Almost all the applications required Nuclei CPU configured with ECLIC and System Timer hardware feature.
-    * Almost all the application required UART to print message, so you need to implement an UART drivers and clib stub functions, if you use semihost to do print message, it is not required.
+    * Almost all the application required UART to print message, so you need to implement an UART drivers and clib stub functions, if you use :ref:`develop_buildsystem_var_semihost` to print message, it is not required.

 Bare-metal applications
 -----------------------